 Walking is an non stressful weight bearing exercise which can help ward off osteoporosis in addition to clearing the mind.
 And yoga, in addition to reducing anxiety, enhances flexibility and range of motion.
 Low impact yoga provides the benefit of movement without the strain as well as preventing and slowing bone loss.
 Some studies even conclude yoga actually assists the body in gaining bone.

-Last but not least, resistance training done properly has proven benefits in increasing strength and weight management in that it raises the metabolism and builds muscle.
+Resistance training done properly has proven benefits in increasing strength and weight management in that it raises the metabolism and builds muscle.
 When you build muscle you burn more calories.
-Strength training is also credited with glucose control for diabetes as well as reducing the symptoms of osteoarthritis.
-Active engagement in all these exercises can render seniors healthier and should delay reliance on mobile assistive devices.
+Strength training is also credited with glucose control for diabetes in addition to reducing the symptoms of osteoarthritis.
+Active engagement in all these exercises can render seniors healthier and should delay reliance on the need for mobile assistive devices.

 The Benefits of Mobility Aids for Seniors